arvind1705/confluent-jdbc-docker/README.md

 3. Check setup.sql file in postgres folder to run db commands while starting Confluent stack.

-# Steps to simulate error in Kafka Connect to check DLQ headers:
+# Steps to simulate error in Kafka Connect and insert data into DLQ:

 1. Insert below sample data directly into Kafka topic: `customers-jsonsr`.
 Data won't be inserted into database because of serialization error and data will be inserted into DLQ topic.